JBShady/COD5-Remastered/README.md

 * Fall damage occurs after 150 units instead of 200 units, similar to future Call of Duty titles that all use 128 units as the baseline
 * Re-added subtle flame damage friendly fire that was cut on the later DLCs, watch your aim
 * Added weapon bobbing and crawl bobbing like future Call of Duty titles, weapons no longer just lowers while moving.
 Toggleable, see custom DVAR section
-* Added footstep sound effect when player lands on the ground after jumping which were originally cut, but are heard in all other Call of Duties
+* Added footstep sound effect when player lands on the ground after jumping which were originally cut, but are heard in all other Call of Duty titles
+* Fixed player third person model from stretching up to 90 degrees upwards or downwards when looking all the way up or down (which looks very odd), there is now has a set limit as introduced in Black Ops I
 * Slightly increased footstep volume to make up for loud ambient sounds in zombiemode, especially on Der Riese
 * Player falls into prone when dying like in Black Ops I
 * Player also drops their hands onto the ground when dying as the Game Over screen appears, animation ported from Black Ops II